Michal-Atlas/DawnStorm/system/index.md

 Perceiving a magic circle, even an instantaneous one let's you identify any word of power that you know.
 Identifying those you don't know, requires a knowledge (arcane) check and some time and concentration with the circle or a page of notes you made about it.
-Learning a word of power requires several days, of study and experimentation with notes from several circles, with a `DA` of the number of different notes you're analyzing that have a word in them that you know.
+Learning a word of power requires several days, of study and experimentation with notes from several circles, with a `RD` of the number of different notes you're analyzing that have a word in them that you know.

 ## Combat

 ### Attacks

-To determine the outcome of an attack, roll the attack as a skill check, afterwards, if the defending party succeeds at a skill check with a `DA` of your attack roll, they succesfully prevented your attack from landing.
+To determine the outcome of an attack, roll the attack as a skill check, afterwards, if the defending party succeeds at a skill check with a `RD` of your attack roll, they succesfully prevented your attack from landing.

 > Dodging an attack would require a `Dexterity` check, Blocking it with a shield would depend on whether you are deflecting or absorbing the force, resulting in your `Dexterity` or `Body` Bonuses to be added respectively,